 - MailChimp: This is a go-to for many businesses because it’s super user-friendly and offers tons of features like automation, analytics, and easy integration with other tools.
 Mailchimp works whether you’re just starting out or scaling up.

-HOT TIP: Make your emails more effective by segmenting your list.
+Margin Note: Make your emails more effective by segmenting your list.
 Group your subscribers based on their behavior, preferences, or demographics.
 This way, you can send targeted messages that really hit home.

 By choosing the right tool and smartly segmenting your audience, you’ll be able to craft email campaigns that truly engage and grow your business.